-We Follow the New 2019 Dental Fee Guide!
+We Follow the Latest Dental Fee Guide!

-Dental insurance benefits are used to help our patients cover some or all of the cost associated with their dental care.
+Dental insurance benefits are used to help our patients cover some or all of the costs associated with their dental care.
 At Walden Family Dental Care, we offer the convenience of direct billing to your insurance.
 Not all dental insurance plans are the same which makes it important for you to understand your specific plan details before your appointment with us.
 Most dental plans cover some, but not all of the cost of your dental care.
 The dental fees billed at Walden Family Dental Care for our services are the usual and customary fees charged to all our patients, whether you have dental insurance or not.
 Your specific policy may cover treatments and services at a fixed fee schedule, which typically does not coincide with our usual fees.
 In these cases, there the difference in fees not covered by your insurance company becomes your responsibility to pay and will be invoiced to you once we receive payment from your dental plan.

 At Walden Family Dental Care, help our patients maximize their dental insurance benefits, and we ask our patients to please bring along a copy of their plan details in order for us to help you get the most out of your dental insurance.
 We also use this information to provide you with accurate estimates for your treatment.